lionelmace/iks-lab/book/deploy-app.md

 ## Create a Kubernetes namespace

-By default, any deployment is done in the namespace **default**.
+Unless a namespase is specified, any kubernetes deployment is done in the namespace **default**.
 A best practise is to create a new namespace for this deployment.
-In order to be able to pull image during the deployement, we also need to set up the Container Registry image pull secret in the new namespace.
+In order to be able to pull image during the deployment, we need to set up the Container Registry image pull secret in the new namespace.

 1. Create a Kubernetes namespace called `mytodo`
     ```